phphleb/spreader/readme.md

 The name of the table being created in the database is `spreader_configs`.

-\* - Сonfiguration files for libraries "hlogin", "ucaptcha" and others.
+\* - Сonfiguration files for libraries "hlogin", "ucaptcha", "muller" and others.

 ------------------------------